-In May 2022, Siemens AG has announced its plans to sell its global Commercial Vehicles business to Meritor.
+In July 2023, Siemens AG has announced its plans to sell its global Gas Chromatographs and Integration business to Valmet.
 The move is another step in the Company's rigorous implementation of its previously announced plan to sharpen its portfolio as a focused technology company.
-Commercial Vehicles is part of Siemens' Portfolio Companies Unit.
-Siemens Nederland N.V. employs one employee in this business.
+Gas Chromatographs and Integration is part of Siemens' Digital Industries Business.
+Siemens Nederland N.V. employs three employees in this business.
 Local employee representatives have been informed and will be involved in accordance with the national legal framework.
-For our P&L statement and Balance sheet, the sale will have a low impact (Net income EUR 0.5 million, Assets EUR 2.2 million and Liabilities EUR 0.8 million) and is not considered as a significant activity according to IFRS 5.
+For our P&L statement and Balance sheet, the sale will have a low impact (Net income EUR -0.1 million, Assets EUR 0.8 million and Liabilities EUR 1.1 million) and is not considered a significant activity according to IFRS 5.
 Consequently these figures are not represented separately as discontinued operations.